-She has been involved in a number of high-profile pharmaceutical Hatch Waxman Act/Abbreviated New Drug Application (ANDA)) patent infringement (litigations at both the trial and appellate levels, including cases involving the following pharmaceutical products: Actonel®, Antara®, Boniva®, Uroxatral®, Eloxatin®, Ultracet®, Omnaris®, Benicar®, Benicar HCT®; Lotrel®, Zometa®, Reclast®, Treanda®, and Plavix®.
-Sherry’s expertise also includes counseling clients on Food and Drug Administration (FDA) marketing exclusivities arising out of ANDA patent litigation, as well as IPRs and post grant proceedings at the U.S. Patent Office.
+She has been involved in numerous high-profile pharmaceutical Hatch Waxman Act/Abbreviated New Drug Application (ANDA) litigation at both the trial and appellate levels.
+Some of her more notable cases involved the pharmaceutical products Actonel®, Antara®, Boniva®, Uroxatral®, Eloxatin®, Ultracet®, Omnaris®, Benicar®, Lotrel®, Zometa®, Reclast®, Treanda®, and Plavix®.
+In addition, Sherry advises clients on Food and Drug Administration marketing exclusivities arising out of ANDA patent litigation, as well as IPRs and post grant proceedings at the U.S. Patent Office.

-Sherry is equally adept at handling trademark and copyright matters, including worldwide portfolio management, litigation and arguing before the Trademark Trial and Appeal Board.
-She also has authored several articles relating to the protection of trademarks in the healthcare industry and related data protection and issues relating to the Health Insurance Portability and Accountability Act (HIPAA).
+Sherry’s trademark and copyright experience includes litigating in district court and arguing before the Trademark Trial and Appeal Board on behalf of several major healthcare providers and healthcare insurance providers.
+She also has written several articles relating to the protection of trademarks in the healthcare industry and related data protection and issues relating to the Health Insurance Portability and Accountability Act.

-- Counsel for Apotex in a significant jurisdictional case where the Court of Appeals for the Federal Circuit held that Apotex has standing as a subsequent ANDA filer to challenge one of Daiichi’s Orange Book listed patents for the drug Omnaris® (olmesartan medoxomil), despite the patent having been disclaimed by Daiichi
+- Counseled Apotex in a significant jurisdictional case where the Court of Appeals for the Federal Circuit held that Apotex has standing as a subsequent ANDA filer to challenge one of Daiichi’s Orange Book listed patents for the drug Omnaris® (olmesartan medoxomil), despite the patent having been disclaimed by Daiichi.

-- Counsel for Illinois Tool Works in patent infringement litigation involving enforcement of company patent on innovative polyester/polyolefin packaging technology.
+- Counseled Illinois Tool Works in patent infringement litigation involving enforcement of company patent on innovative polyester/polyolefin packaging technology.
 Illinois Tool Works Inc. v.
 Samuel Son & Co.
 Ltd. and Samuel Strapping Systems Inc. (N.D.Ill.
-2012)
+2012).

 - Argued before the Trademark Trial and Appeal Board and obtained reversal of the trademark examiner’s refusal to register under Section 2(d) In re Capital Blue Cross, Serial No. 78869843.

-Intellectual Property Law Association of Chicago (IPLAC), Board of Managers, 2014 to present; Chair, 2010 to present; Trade Secrets and Unfair Competition Committee
+Intellectual Property Law Association of Chicago (IPLAC), Board of Managers, 2014-present; Chair, 2010-present; Trade Secrets and Unfair Competition Committee

-International Trademark Association: Pro Bono Committee member, 2014 to present
+International Trademark Association, Pro Bono Committee, Member, 2014- present